fetchai/colearn/docs/demo.md

 ```bash
 bin/run_no_networking_demo.py -t XRAY -n 5 -e 15 -d ./data/xray
 ```
-To find out how to try your own datasets, see the next tutorial in the
+To find out how to try your own datasets, see the next tutorial in the series [here](docs/customisation.md)